LeoJuguet/report-internship2024/report.typ

 ]

 == Widening <widening>

 The widening operator was initially introduced in a Cousot's Cousot's paper @cousot-lattice.
-The widening is the new feature that significantly improves the performance of the safety checker.
+The widening operator was defined to find a fixpoint in the approximation of while loops, like it's impossible to compute the fixpoint of all loops with the guaratee that this calcul terminate.

-The principle of the widening is to find a stable state that is sound without unrolling loops.
+The semantic of while loop is given in @sem-stat.

 #def("widening")[
   A binary operator $widen$ is defined by